Everywhere I go, I see people glued to their phones – almost obsessed.

 Mindfulness can also influence neuroplasticity – and when the brain changes, people’s lives can change.

-If you’d like to know more about the latest ways to apply neuroplasticity in your work or in your life, be sure to check out the New Brain Science webinar series.
+If you’d like to know more about the latest ways to apply neuroplasticity in your work or in your life, be sure to check out the Practical Brain Science webinar series.

 How have you used neuroplasticity in your practice?
 Please share your comment below.